cosmos/cosmos/WHITEPAPER.md

 fit for a distributed exchange, which will be supported as well.

 Cosmos is not just a single distributed ledger, and the Cosmos Hub isn't a walled garden or the center of its universe.
-We are designing a protocol for an open network of distributed legers that can serve as a new foundation for future financial systems, based on principles of cryptography, sound economics, consensus theory, transparency, and accountability.
+We are designing a protocol for an open network of distributed ledgers that can serve as a new foundation for future financial systems, based on principles of cryptography, sound economics, consensus theory, transparency, and accountability.

 ### Tendermint-BFT

 The Cosmos Hub is the first public blockchain in the Cosmos Network, powered by Tendermint's BFT consensus algorithm.
 The Tendermint open-source project was